Electric scooter popularity has exploded. Electric scooters are also called e-scooters. And, unfortunately, accidents and injuries will soon follow.

 Not everyone who rides an electric scooter qualifies for PIP.

-If you’re on an electric scooter, you’ll qualify for PIP if you meet one of a few scenarios.
+If you’re on an e-scooter, you’ll qualify for PIP if you meet one of a few scenarios.

 If you own a car in Florida, your car’s PIP insurance will give you PIP benefits.
 You need to report the scooter accident to your auto insurer.